ONLINE HELP

 <Directory to create>: Character string

 Name and (full or relative) path of directory to create.
 The different path sections are separated by "slashes" ("/").
-The directories are created recursively: there is no need to create the different levels of directories one by one.
+Directories are created recursively.
+There is no need to create the different directory levels one after the other.

 Remarks